 I had more auditions and they came in faster.
 The idea of an upfront payment is popular among narrators.
 Dan Gallagher, the selected narrator, also did the work faster than any other narrator I've worked with.

 Audio book production takes a lot of time for the author and narrator, and the author might be tempted to think that if they like the first few chapters that’s all they need to listen to.
 Not!
-The royalties per book are higher than with other formats, and the author and narrator’s work is commensurate with the income.
+The royalties per book are higher than with other formats, and the author and narrator’s work should be commensurate with the income.
 That is an incentive to not just do an audio book, but to do it right.

 If your friends are not familiar with digital audiobooks, make sure to let them know they can join Audible for free, and get one free download.
 They can later quit, commit to a monthly purchase, or just keep a $10-per-year membership so they can buy books at lower prices.